Posts

 China’s stimulus measures offer some positive short-term prospects for Japan’s shipping market, especially for owners of larger dry bulk carriers.
 Increased infrastructure spending and stabilisation of the property market in China could lead to higher demand for raw materials, driving up shipping volumes.
 However, the longer-term impact remains uncertain due to the fragile nature of China’s recovery, especially in the property sector, and the competitive pressures from Chinese shipbuilders.
 It is prudent for Japanese shipowners and shipyards to remain cautious but optimistic, keeping an eye on further developments in China’s economic policies.

-By SSY Japan Office.
+By SSY Japan.

 Get in touch